Death Valley Photography Workshops

 a deep passion for wilderness and photography.
 Not surprising,

-learn about photographic processes, in the early 1990's
+about photographic processes, in the early 1990's he began

-he began to experiment with many different films, developers,
+to experiment with many different films, developers, silver

-silver papers and alternative processes.
-He quantified much
+papers and alternative processes.
+He quantified much of his

-film and paper development methods, submitting the results
+and paper development methods, submitting the results as thesis

 in his early work by Ansel Adams, John Sexton, Lynn Radeka,